turingschool/curriculum/source/topics/fundamental_security.markdown

 ### Obscurity

 Many of the attacks below will appear to necessitate knowledge of the code behind the application. *Don't be fooled by security through obscurity*.
-Hiding your vulnerabilities might increase the time until they're found, but it's a delay tactic not prevention.
+Hiding your vulnerabilities might increase the time until they're found, but it's a delay tactic, not prevention.

 #### All Source Code Will Be Public